More and more companies are hiring for customer service jobs from home than ever before.

 Agents become Concentrix employees, so they also receive life insurance, tuition reimbursement, 401(k), paid time off, and medical, dental, and vision benefits.

 Sales reps may also be given commissions and other incentives.

 Similar to LiveOps, NexRep is a middleman that connects big companies with work-from-home virtual receptionists, tech support, virtual sales consultants, beauty consultants, and general customer service representatives.

 As such, positions available at any given time depend largely on the needs of NexRep’s clients.

-Agents can earn somewhere from $10 to $25, depending on the company they work for and the position they perform.
+Agents can earn somewhere from $15 to $25 hourly, depending on the company they work for and the position they perform.

-Inbound call agents earn 100% from commissions without cap.
+Inbound call agents earn 100% from commissions without caps.

 NexRep prefers people with at least two years of call center experience, or a college degree, but also accepts applicants with basic computer skills and those who pass the job interview.